covid-19-net/covid-19-community/README.md

 ![](docs/KG-Schema.png)

 This schema shows the Nodes (circles) and their Relationships (arrows) in the COVID-19-Net KG.

-The node [NodeMetadata](reference_data/NodeMetadata.csv)(top left) describes nodes and refer to relevant ontologies (e.g., Infectious Disease Ontology).
+The node [NodeMetadata](reference_data/NodeMetadata.csv)(top left) describes nodes and refers to relevant ontologies (e.g., Infectious Disease Ontology).
 The left side of the schema shows the geographic hierarchy from the world to the city level (> 1000 citizens), as well as PostalCode (US Zip) and US Census Tract.
 The right side shows COVID-19 case counts and information about the host organisms, pathogen, virus strains, genes, proteins, protein-protein interactions, and publications.
 Cases and strains are linked to geolocations.

 Note, this KG is work in progress and changes frequently.